alex-esc/notes/notebooks/p-gen-pro-teo.md

 ## All in one

-{% for item in site.tags.Psicologia %}
+{% for item in site.tags.Psicologia general %}